 # 3. USING A DOT COM DOMAIN AND OFFSHORE HOSTING BECAUSE IT’S CHEAPER:

 Search engines look to match local results to local queries because they want to deliver the most relevant search results.
 So if you only trade in Australia, for example, get a com.au domain.
 If you already have an international domain, you can specify a target geographic market through verifying your website with Google Webmaster and specifying your market in Webmaster.

 #4.
 IGNORE THE 5 SECOND RULE:

 You have less than 5 seconds to tell a website visitor what you do.
 Make headlines very clear about the products or services you offer and include key benefits.
 If you site is looking to sell something online, ensure your navigation is less than 3 clicks to order.
 And finally, have a conversion trigger, such as call to action or an instruction which tells customers what you want them to do.

 #5.
 ASSUMING OFFLINE AND ONLINE CHANNELS ARE THE SAME:

-People interact differently online and if you don’t understand this principle, or worse ignore it, it will be to your peril.
+According to a post by Dominate With SEO, people interact differently online and if you don’t understand this principle, or worse ignore it, it will be to your peril.
 Although your website needs to work with your offline channels (such as a sales force or shop), it needs to be built as a standalone complementary part of your business.
 Make sure you design it so that it works well in its online environment.